bod-endava/e-toast-ds/packages/toasty/README.md

-# 🧸 Toasty
+# 🤖 Toasty

-React project to get a quick visualization of the `e-toast/css` core.
+Project to add automation test to the components defined in `e-toast/packages/sandbox` core.

-# 📁 Folder Structure
+## 📁 Folder Structure

 - `/allure-results`: folder to store the allure resports
 - `/assets`: folder to store static content